*Updated for 2024

-Bonus Coming to Disney+
+Bonus ON Disney+

 Look out for John Henry on American Legends.
 His short film is also on the Walt Disney Animation Studios Short Films Collection.
 Netflix still has the streaming rights to this movie.
 If you are one of the lucky ones with both streaming services, that is definitely worth the watch.
 If not, hang tight.
 It should be arriving soon!
 Dying to see it before the month is up (I can’t blame you, it’s that good)?
 You can order it here.

 If I missed anything please let me know!
 I’d love to come back and add more films to this list.
 Even more I’d love to see Disney create more films like these, especially on the big screen.

 Want more?
 We’ve got more where this came from.
 My girl Eryka also has a list on her blog including some of the blackest content on Disney+.
 Including TV shows and Disney Channel Original Movies.
 Along with that, she is showcasing black content creators all month long on Instagram in a feature she’s coined #BibbidiBobbidiBlack.

 And if you are wondering how in the world I compiled this list, know that this is just a taste of my Disney+ checklist making magic.
 I have lots of free printable checklists for Pixar movies on Disney+, All of the Disney Animated movies in a checklist, and the Disney Animated movie sequels on Disney+ checklist.

 Have you seen any or all of these movies?
 What’s your favorite and what do you want to watch next?